-- (a) All applications for certification, registration, and licensing must be submitted on forms published on the Commission's website and accompanied by the appropriate application fee.
-In appropriate circumstances, the Commission may require an applicant to submit information in addition to that called for on the application forms. - (b) An applicant must comply with submission requirements stated on the application form.
-Incomplete applications will not be processed. - (c) An applicant must provide the Commission with his or her Texas and national criminal history records by fingerprint search according to directions published on the Commission's website.
-The criminal history searches must be conducted no more than 90 days before an application is submitted.
+- (a) An applicant must comply with submission requirements stated on the application form.
+Incomplete applications will not be processed. - (b) An applicant must provide the Commission with his or her Texas and national criminal history records by fingerprint search according to directions published on the Commission's website.
+The criminal history searches must be conducted after an application is submitted.